Click on image below to submit comments on the Energy section of the draft 2021 Ohio University Sustainability & Climate Action Plan

 The central steam plant, Lausche, houses four steam boilers that supply steam to most of the buildings on the Athens campus north of the Hocking River.
 The steam boilers are fueled by natural gas, and can use ultra-low sulfur diesel fuel as a backup.
 Since Thanksgiving, 2015 coal has not been used in the steam boilers.
 Steam is used to heat buildings, generate domestic hot water, run absorption chillers and a condensing steam turbine chiller, and for some cooking, steam dryers, and laboratory research.

-Much of the campus is cooled by chilled water that is generated by the central chillers located adjacent to Lausche in the West Green Chilled Water Plant.
-Lausche houses two electric chillers and one condensing steam turbine chiller (2500 tons of cooling each: a cooling ton is equal to the amount of heat needed to melt one ton of ice in 24 hours).
-Our central plant delivers chilled water needed by the campus using 6 main chilled water pumps.
+Much of the campus is cooled by chilled water that is generated by central chillers located in the West Green Chilled Water Plant (WGCWP) and as of spring 2021 by the Chilled Water Plant 3 (CWP3).
+WGCWP houses two electric chillers and one condensing steam turbine chiller (2500 tons of cooling each: a cooling ton is equal to the amount of heat needed to melt one ton of ice in 24 hours).
+The WGCWP plant delivers chilled water needed by the campus using 6 main chilled water pumps.

 There are several buildings based cooling systems with their own chillers throughout campus.
 Some less modern buildings use window AC units.